Brainiac (story arc): Plot

 Brainiac's ship arrives over Metropolis and sends out probes which everyone, including Supergirl, does their best to fend off.
 Meanwhile, Superman fights with Brainiac.
 After knocking him out, Superman hears a voice that sounds distinctly like his father; it is actually the voice of his uncle Zor-El, who is alive inside the bottled city of Kandor (along with his wife Alura).
 As Superman and Zor-El talk, Brainiac attacks Superman from behind.
-Supergirl is also caught at this point and brought to Brainiac's ship just as Metropolis is encased in a bottle and a solar-aggressor missile is fired towards the sun.
+Supergirl is also caught at this point and brought to Brainiac's ship just as Metropolis is encased in a bottle and a solar-aggressor missile is fired towards the Sun.

 Superman is unconscious and hooked up to all the bottled cities, which allow him to hear their cries for help.
 Superman escapes and attacks Brainiac, before taking the bottled Metropolis and Kandor.
-He frees Supergirl and convinces her to stop the solar-aggressor from hitting the sun.
+He frees Supergirl and convinces her to stop the solar-aggressor from hitting the Sun.
 Superman then attacks Brainiac and knocks him out of the ship, forcing Brainiac to land on Earth.
 Brainiac is overwhelmed by Earth bacteria and micro-organisms.
-As a result, he can not control anything on Earth and is promptly defeated by Superman.
-Brainiac reveals that the cities can not be sustained outside of the ship, and Superman flies off and returns Metropolis before flying to the Arctic and releasing Kandor to its normal size.
+As a result, he cannot control anything on Earth and is promptly defeated by Superman.
+Brainiac reveals that the cities cannot be sustained outside of the ship, and Superman flies off and returns Metropolis before flying to the Arctic and releasing Kandor to its normal size.

-Supergirl intercepts the solar-aggressor, preventing the sun from being destroyed.
+Supergirl intercepts the solar-aggressor, preventing the Sun from being destroyed.
 However Brainiac has one final trick left.
 After reading Superman's mind while he was kidnapped, he knows where Superman's parents live, and he promptly fires a missile which explodes on the Kent farm.
 Although no one is hurt by the explosion itself, Jonathan Kent suffers a heart attack and dies in Martha's arms, just as Clark arrives.